afraz-khan/salesforce-integration/README.md

 ### Features

-Two queries are written in the code just to represent the integration flow.
+Two queries are written in the code to represent the integration flow.

 - Fetch all ProductItems
 - Find stock/quantity of a single ProductItem

 ### Quick setup

-- Setup some ProductItems in your salesforce org.
+- Setup some [ProductItems](https://developer.salesforce.com/docs/atlas.en-us.api.meta/api/sforce_api_objects_productitem.htm) in your salesforce org.
 - Set the environment variables given in `src/ConnectAppClient.js` file for your org.
 - Deploy the app to the hosting service you have.
 - Queries will start fetching data from your org.